 North Central Texas College holds formal commencement ceremonies twice each year-in May and December.
 Degrees are officially conferred when the Registrar's Office certifies that all requirements have been met; therefore, participation in the graduation ceremony, in itself, does not confer on a student any rights to a degree.
 Nevertheless, candidates for graduation are highly encouraged to attend and participate in the designated graduation ceremony.
 NCTC makes a special effort to give graduates (and their families) a beautiful and memorable ceremony to mark this important milestone in their lives.
 It truly is an event not to be missed.

 Certificates and degrees may be automatically awarded.
 The student will be notified by mail or e-mail regarding the award.
-Diplomas will not be automatically issued, however they may be requested.
+Diplomas will be automatically issued and sent to the mailing address on file.